Normal Forms «Prev Next»

 Database Normalization Defined

-1. identified business objects in your environment,
+1. identify business objects in your environment,

-2. represented those objects as entities, and
+2. represent those objects as entities, and

 as well as the relationships among those entities.
-By following the process outlined in that course, you created a sound ER diagram that could be translated into efficient database tables.
-Even if you follow the ER diagram development procedure from the first course "Database Design", you may still create tables that have problems.
+By following the process outlined, a sound ER diagram could be translated into efficient database tables to be used by application developers.
+Even if you follow the ER diagram development procedure from the first course Database Design, you may still create tables that have problems.
+Some of the challenges you may face during data modeling[1] are:

-1. Deleting data results in the inadvertent deletion of other data
+1. Deleting data results in the inadvertent deletion of other data,

-2. Updating table data takes too long or is done incompletely
+2. Updating table data takes too long or is done incompletely,

-3. Tables contain redundant data
+3. Tables may contain redundant data,

-4. Searching for specific data takes too long
+4. Searching for specific data takes too long.

 Fortunately, there is a way to check your tables to ensure they are designed properly.
 Normalization is a way to break large tables into smaller, more efficient tables without losing any information.
+Because RDBMSs are built on a solid foundation of set theory, there is a well-defined set of rules you can follow to normalize database tables.
+The rest of this module describe those rules.

 1) A novice database designer might attempt to store each piece of data in one table